Special Programs and Events

 22q at the Toronto Zoo Day is an international initiative to raise awareness about 22q11.2 deletion syndrome.
 The Toronto event is co-hosted by both the SickKids 22q Clinic and the Dalglish Family 22q Clinic.
 This enjoyable day gives families, friends, and professionals a chance to socialize, network and raise public awareness of 22q11.2 deletion syndrome.

 We had a great day on Zoo Day 2018.

 22q Family Conference

-On November 12th and 13th, 2016, the 3rd annual 22q11.2 Family Conference was held at SickKids in Toronto.
+The 22q11.2 Family Conference is an annual event held at SickKids in Toronto.
 This conference gave individuals with 22q and their families the chance to learn more about 22q and to meet other families sharing their same experiences.
 Information sessions for parents, teens and young adults were offered on topics such as:

 - Health and Nutrition

 - Impact on Siblings